 Consolidated findings across AWS services and partner integrations

-AWS Security Hub collects and consolidates findings from AWS security services enabled in your environment, such as intrusion detection findings from Amazon GuardDuty, vulnerability scans from Amazon Inspector, and S3 bucket policy findings from Amazon Macie.
+AWS Security Hub collects and consolidates findings from AWS security services enabled in your environment, such as intrusion detection findings from Amazon GuardDuty, vulnerability scans from Amazon Inspector, S3 bucket policy findings from Amazon Macie, publicly accessible and cross-account resources from IAM Access Analyzer, and resources lacking WAF coverage from AWS Firewall Manager.
 AWS Security Hub also consolidates findings from integrated AWS Partner Network (APN) security solutions.
 All findings are stored for at least 90 days within AWS Security Hub.

 Automated, continuous compliance checks